About Us

 Henry gained his PhD in 2005 for research on polymer solar cells, supervised by Sir Richard.
 He holds numerous accolades for his work, and currently leads the Photovoltaic and Optoelectronic Device Group at Oxford University.

-In 2010, Henry founded the now hugely successful Oxford PV, leaders in perovskite solar technology, which recently achieved significant funding to support its move into volume manufacturing.
+In 2010, Henry founded the now hugely successful Oxford PV, leaders in perovskite solar cell technology.

 Our Investors